 One Of The Most Important Elements For Creating Your Facebook Ad, Is Choosing The Image.
 Your Images Can Actually Make Or Break Your Ad!

+When You're Choosing Your Facebook Ad Images; You Should Keep The Following In Mind:

 #1 People Like To Click On An Image Of A Person.